|

 Typex and

-the American Sigaba.
+the American SIGABA.

-same principle, for example the American KL-7,
+same principle, such as the American KL-7,

 the Russian Fialka and